DraagDunk/student_shuffler/README.md

 * Save list of groups to a .txt file.

-* Import a .txt file containing a list of students.
+* Import a .json file containing a list of students.

-* Save list of students to a .txt file.
+* Save list of students to a .json file.

 * Divide groups by gender.